One out of five falls among older adults causes serious injury such as a broken bone.

 Download this resource to help older adults take action in preventing osteoporosis and falls.

-Take action to prevent osteoporosis, falls, and broken bones.
-Download and share this one-page handout, created by the NCOA Falls Free® Coalition and the National Association of Chronic Disease Directors, highlighting the link between fall-related injuries and osteoporosis.
+Learn how to take action to prevent osteoporosis, falls, and broken bones.
+Download and share this two-page handout highlighting the link between fall-related injuries and osteoporosis and how to take steps to prevent broken bones and falls.